Malola2015/planningCourse/assignments/ExtPlanetaryExploration.md

 From that domain, consider:
 - A new activity that extends the solar panels to recharge the battery.
-- The rover can go at two speeds: fast and slow.
+- The rover can move at two speeds: fast and slow.
 - Each task (from the previous domain and the new one) will have a variable duration.

 The plan will have to take into account the consumption of the battery, and when is low (defined as a threshold value) recharge the battery.